arush436/UrlShortener/README.md

 )
 ```

+### Postman Requests

+You can find a collection of Postman requests for interacting with the URL shortener API in the `URL_Shortener.postman_collection` file.

 ### Dependencies

 The project uses Javalin as the web framework and relies on Maven for dependency management.
 Other dependencies and plugins are specified in the `pom.xml` file.